Computing the output distribution and selection probabilities of a stack filter from the DNF of its positive Boolean function: Introduction

 \section{Introduction}

 Stack filters were invented in 1986 and have been a key topic of research in nonlinear signal processing ever since.
 Simply put, all aspects of a stack filter are reflected in its underlying positive Boolean function, and a basic familiarity of the latter concept is all that is required to understand this article.
 Using Google Scholar one can easily track the literature on various other aspects of stack filters, e.g. their output distribution.
 In this article we present a new algorithm to calculate the output distribution.
-The new method, called stack filter $n$-algorithm, is an extension of the noncover $n$-algorithm [10] which generates, in compact form, all noncovers $X$ of given sets $A^\ast_1, \cdots, A^\ast_h$ (i.e. $X \not\supseteq A^\ast_i$ for all $1 \leq i \leq h$).
+The new method, called stack filter $n$-algorithm, is an extension of the noncover $n$-algorithm [13] which generates, in compact form, all noncovers $X$ of given sets $A^\ast_1, \ldots, A^\ast_h$ (i.e. $X \not\supseteq A^\ast_i$ for all $1 \leq i \leq h$).

-The stack filter $n$-algorithm is introduced by means of a medium-size example in section 2.
-Section 3 is dedicated to its theoretic assessement, to numerical experiments and to the discussion of an approach [8] based on binary decision diagrams.
-Finally in section 4 three enhancements are discussed.
-In particular the popular rank selection probabilities are treated, and stack filters are generalized to balanced stack filters in the sense of [9].
-The present article can be viewed as the realization of a fifth benefit of DNF's that was announced in [11].
+The stack filter $n$-algorithm is introduced by means of a medium-size example in Section 2.
+Section 3 is dedicated to its theoretic assessment.
+Section 4 touches upon five related matters, among which a numeric evaluation, and extensions of the stack filter $n$-algorithm that deliver the telling selection probabilities of [8], respectively handle the balanced stack filters of [12].